nopehax/NYC_Bus_UI_LTW/docs/User-Stories.md

 - Given the vehicle list has been loaded and “Vehicle” mode is active
   - When I select a specific vehicle from the list
-  - Then the application must request `/getBusTripByVehRef/{vehRef}` using that value.
+  - Then the application must request `/getBusTripByVehRef/{vehRef}` using that value, and
+  - Clear any previously displayed trip related to another selection.
 - Given the server returns a valid GeoJSON FeatureCollection
   - When the response is received
   - Then the application must:
-    - Clear any previously displayed trip related to another selection,
     - Render the new trip geometry on the map, and
     - Automatically adjust the map view to fit the full extent of the trip.
-- Given the server returns a valid, but empty, GeoJSON (e.g. `features: []`)
-  - When the response is received
-  - Then the application must:
-    - Not crash,
-    - Display no route geometry, and
-    - Optionally show a message indicating that no trip data is available for that vehicle.
 - Given the trip request for a vehicle fails (network or server error)
   - When the request completes with error
   - Then the application must: